radcarpet/preempt-experiments/README.md

 ### Comparisons with PAPILLON
 We compare the performance of Preempt with PAPILLON on the translation and long-context Q/A tasks.

-Relevant commands to run PAPILLON on our datasets and corresponding results can be found in the `PAPILLON` folder.
+Relevant commands to run PAPILLON on our datasets and corresponding results can be found in the respective task folders.

+PAPILLON requires its own libraries for it to run, and can be setup with instructions in the `PAPILLON` folder.